LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

 </div>

 ## Other settings for the Fourier transform
 The study of the Fourier transform is a vast subject and cannot be covered in a single blog post.
-We have chosen to focs on the case of functions with domain on euclidean space $\mathbb{R}^d$ or the torus $\mathbb{T}^d$ and studied the $L^2$ theory.
+We have chosen to focus on the case of functions with domain on Euclidean space $\mathbb{R}^d$ or the torus $\mathbb{T}^d$ and studied the $L^2$ theory.
 However, one may also define the Fourier transform when the domain is a group $G$.
-In this case the notions of characters (for abelian groups) and representations (for non-abelian groups) appear.
+In this case, the notions of characters (for abelian groups) and representations (for non-abelian groups) appear.
 If
 $G$ is [locally compact](https://en.wikipedia.org/wiki/Locally_compact_space), [abelian](https://en.wikipedia.org/wiki/Abelian_group) and [Haussdorff](https://en.wikipedia.org/wiki/Hausdorff_space) (LCA) one defines the *Pontryagin dual* (or group of characters) of $G$ as

 <div>